AO-StreetArt/Aesel/docs/pages/Users_API.rst

 .. http:post:: /v1/users/sign-up

    Create a new User.
-Please note that only adminstrator users can access this endpoint.
+Please note that only administrator users can access this endpoint.

    :reqheader Content-Type: application/json
    :statuscode 200: Success